 Sawubona!
 Welcome Johannesburg, the sprawling South African capital.
 In Joburg (unlike a lot of city nicknames, this is one people actually use) mansions stand alongside humble tin abodes and there are as many green parks on the outskirts of the city as there is concrete jungle in the centre.
 Your adventure begins with a welcome meeting at 6 pm.
 If you can’t wait to begin exploring and arrive with time to spare, why not make your way to the Apartheid Museum and start your journey with some crucial history before you meet up with your group.

-Day 2 Kruger National Park
+Day 2 Greater Kruger National Park - Black Mambas HQ

 Day 3 Kruger National Park

-Rise early and enjoy a light breakfast of coffee and rusk (twice-baked bread) before heading out on a morning game drive.
-Most of your day will be spent spotting game from your overland vehicle, birdwatching and stopping at various waterholes and viewpoints to rest along the way.
-In the evening, choose to relax at camp or perhaps head out on an optional night drive with the park guide.
-The optional night drives are a chance to spot nocturnal animals and perhaps even a night-time predator or two – maybe catch a lion or hyena out hunting, or perhaps impala out in search of a late-night feed.
+Wave goodbye to the Mambas and take a scenic drive along the famous Panorama Route through some of the most stunning scenery South Africa has to offer, such as Bourke’s Luck Potholes.
+In the evening, choose to relax at your camp, located in Kruger National Park, or perhaps head out on an optional night drive with the park guide.
+The optional night drives are a chance to spot nocturnal animals and perhaps even a night-time predator or two – maybe catch a lion or hyena out hunting, or perhaps an impala out in search of a late-night feed.

-Day 4 Hlane Royal National Park
+Day 4 Kruger National Park

 Day 5 Hlane Royal National Park